Get

 Before You Begin

 Before introducing your cat to your dog, you need to set up an area that is strictly for your cat in a room with a door.
-Your pets won’t meet face-to-face at first, so this is where your cat will stay; it also allows them a dog-free space if they need it later.
+Your pets will not meet face-to-face at first, so this is where your cat will stay; it also allows them a dog-free space if they need it later.
 If you’re in an apartment, you might be limited to where this space can be (probably a bedroom or a bathroom).
 We recommend the bathroom, as your dog won’t be allowed to enter this room at first.
 Keeping the cat in the bathroom may be a bit inconvenient, but hopefully, they won’t have to stay there for long.

 Even before bringing your new cat home, you can try and get both the dog and cat used to each other’s scent by swapping bedding between the two.